AngadGrewal/ToyInterpreterGo/README.md

 - [x] return lines in file as an array
 - [x] recognise whether a statement is an assignment, addition or return
 - [x] if a line has assignment and addition, recognise it as an assignment
-- [ ] work out how assignment would work in terms of reading from instructions.
+- [x] work out how assignment would work in terms of reading from instructions.
-- [ ] Create an array that adds a set of instructions
+- [x] Create an array that adds a set of instructions
+- [x] Create a map that acts as a variable store
+- [ ] Make the maths work